 Reproductive toxicity

-Gibberellic acid administration lead to decreased sperm quality, sperm motility, percentage of sperm concentration, viability and increased sperm abnormality compared to control resulting from reduction of testosterone and Luteinizing Hormone (LH) as a result of downregulation of 3β- hydroxysteroid dehydrogenase and P450scc genes (Soliman et al. 2021).
+Gibberellic acid administration leads to decreased sperm quality, sperm motility, percentage of sperm concentration, viability and increased sperm abnormality compared to control resulting from reduction of testosterone and Luteinizing Hormone (LH) as a result of downregulation of 3β- hydroxysteroid dehydrogenase and P450scc genes (Soliman et al. 2021).
 Histopathological finding revealed non-stage specific spermatogenic disturbances including germ cell vacuolation, disorganisation and exfoliation due to increased lipid peroxidation indicated by increased MDA level causing disturbance in spermatogenesis and Leydig cell degeneration (Hassan et al. 2013) The enhanced lipid peroxidation marker linked this to the generation of OH radicals, which can react with lipids by hydrogen abstraction, resulting in oxidative damage and lipid peroxidation inside the cell ( Ouet al. 2010)

 When gibberellic acid (GA3) was given to female rats at dose rates of 20 and 50 mg/kg, there was vacuolation in ovarian stroma and atretic follicles of various sizes were formed with congested arteries.
 The degenerated follicles formed due to toxicity were surrounded by fibrous sheath compared to control in which developing follicles were well placed and embedded in ovarian stroma together with Graffian follicles, corpus lutea and atretic follicles (Collins et al. 2012) GA3 treatment induced a significant decreased activity of antioxidant enzymes Catalase(CAT) and superoxide dismutase (SOD) increased activity of MDA (Stadtman and Levine, 2000) Treatment of female mice with 107.25, 214.5 and 429 mg/kg of ethephon decreased serum level of progesterone after 20 and 40 days post exposure as a result of impairment of the hypothalamo-gonadal regulation of hormonal homeostasis, resulting in decreased GnRH release and pituitary responsiveness to GnRH.
 Gonadotropin secretion may be impacted by variations in the gonadotropin-releasing hormone (GnRH) pulse frequency.
 According to Collins et al. (2012) selective release of LH and FSH is linked to higher and lower pulse frequencies, respectively.
 The well-established fact is that ovarian hormones significantly restrict the pituitary's ability to secrete FSH and LH (Lamfon, 2013).
 According to Robertson et al. (2016), oestradiol suppresses the release of LH via binding to its receptor.
 After 20 days of exposure, FSH was significantly decreased and then increased after 40 days where as LH concentration was significantly increased through out.
 Ethephon treatment resulted in inhibition of apoptosis rate and induced cell cycle arrest resulting in suppression of cell proliferation due to overexpression of p53 protein.
 Most follicles undergo atresia via cell apoptosis and only a few follicles undergo fully development and ovulation.
 Increased gonadotropin level can also be associated with tumorogenesis in ovary (Mertens-Walker et al. 2012).
 After 20 and 40 days, apoptosis was significantly reduced in group that have been treated with ethephon at a dose rate of 429 mg/kg and the decline of LH allowed some follicle to escape apoptotic demise finally resulting in ovarian tumorogenesis.
 Ethephon increased the GnRH pulse frequency, which lead to inhibition of FSH and increased LH secretion after 20 days.
 With the extension of exposure dose and time, after 40 days, the falling serum E2 concentration resulted in the removal of feedback inhibition which promoted the secretion of LH and FSH (Huang et al. 2022) as shown in fig.5.